The Mountain

 If that emergency breakaway cable is properly attached to the truck, and the trailer separates from the truck, then the cable will be snapped out of its housing on the trailer and the trailer brakes will be applied immediately, stopping the trailer even though the trailer is no longer connected to the truck.
 If that cable is NOT attached to the truck but is attached to the chains or any part thereof, then it will not pop out of its housing on the trailer and your trailer will continue to sail down the road all by itself possibly causing a serious accident in on-coming traffic, or it could careen over onto a sidewalk or smash into a parking lot or someone’s front yard where kids are playing, etc … or it could simply head for the ditch or ram into an electric/phone pole and start a fire.
 None of that sounds like a good time to me.
 That emergency breakaway cable must be attached to the truck … not to any part of the chains or hitch mechanism.

-In the photo above, the breakaway red cable is connected via a clip to a structural component of the “receiver” which is, in turn, permanently and securely bolted (and possibly welded) to the frame of the truck.
-Now, with this setup, even if the hitch pin comes out and the entire hitch assembly slides out and the chains pop out and the trailer disconnects from the truck, the breakaway cable will still be firmly attached to the truck, the other end of the breakaway cable will pop out of the housing on the trailer, the trailer’s brakes will be activated, and everything will come to a safe stop.
+In the photo above, the thin “silver” breakaway cable is connected via a clip (RED arrow) to a structural component of the “receiver” which is, in turn, permanently and securely bolted (and possibly welded) to the frame of the truck.
+Now, with this setup, even if the hitch pin comes out and the entire hitch assembly slides out and the chains pop out and the trailer disconnects from the truck, that thin breakaway cable will still be firmly attached to the truck, so then the other end (the trailer end) of that breakaway cable will pop out of the housing on the trailer, the trailer’s brakes will be activated, and everything will come to a safe stop.

-I hope never to look in my mirror and see my trailer loose, but I’ve heard from a few people on a few blogs (and a couple of people in person) that their chains have come loose or they didn’t get the trailer tongue properly and completely fitted onto the ball, etc, and got partway down the road before they discovered it.
+I hope never to look in my mirror and see my trailer loose, but I’ve heard from a few people on a few blogs (and one person in person) that their chains have come loose or they didn’t get the trailer tongue properly and completely fitted onto the ball, etc, and got partway down the road before they discovered it.

 And now let’s get on the road and go camping.